dkimitsa/dkimitsa.github.io/_posts/2017-10-19-bro-gen-tutorial.md

 title: 'Tutorial: [ADMOB] using bro-gen to quick generate bindings'
 tags: ['bro-gen', tutorial, binding]
 ---
 It is not too big task to create java binding for custom framework as bro-gen semiautomatic tool available.
 This step-by-step tutorial explains how quickly generate binding using recently added suggestion feature.
 Admob is used here as an example framework.
 <!-- more -->
-***Dependencies***
-Checkout
+***Dependencies:***
 - Checkout [bro-gen](https://github.com/MobiVM/robovm-bro-gen)
 - Checkout [RoboVM sources](https://github.com/MobiVM/robovm)